 Check you can meet the minimum requirements: To stop people opening new accounts just to take advantage of signup offers, some accounts require you to pay a minimum amount of money in or out each month.
-If you’re thinking of opening a new account, remember to check you can meet all the requirements.
+Others might ask you to have a direct debit set up which might make multiple current accounts difficult to manage.
+If you’re thinking of opening a new current account, remember to check you can meet all the requirements.

 How do I open a new account?